ITFIN-AI/ai-for-you/README.md

 3. If using Gmail, you may need to enable "Less secure app access" or use an App Password
 4. Check the server logs for detailed error messages

+## Background Image

+The project uses a background image of a woman working with AI interfaces.
+This image should be placed in the `public/images` directory as `ai-woman-background.jpg`.
+The image is displayed with a blur effect to create a subtle background that doesn't distract from the main content.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.